Skip to main contentIBM Quantum Documentation Preview

 Similar to the early days of classical computers, when developers had to manipulate CPU registers directly, the early interface to QPUs simply returned the raw data coming out of the control electronics.
 This was not a huge issue when QPUs lived in labs and only allowed direct access by researchers.
 When IBM first brought its QPUs to the cloud, we recognized most developers would not and should not be familiar with distilling such raw data into 0s and 1s.
 Therefore, we introduced backend.run, our first abstraction for accessing QPUs.
 This allowed developers to operate on a data format they were more familiar with and focus on the bigger picture.

-As access to QPUs became more wide spread, and with more quantum algorithms being developed, we again recognized the need for a higher-level abstraction.
+As access to QPUs became more widespread, and with more quantum algorithms being developed, we again recognized the need for a higher-level abstraction.
 This led to the introduction of the Qiskit primitives interface, which are optimized for two core tasks in quantum algorithm development: expectation value estimation (Estimator) and circuit sampling (Sampler).
 The goal is once again to help developers to focus more on innovation and less on data conversion.

 This migration guide shifts the focus from users and aims to help service providers to migrate from the backend.run interface to primitives, so their users can also benefit from their improvements.